schluppeck/mrivis_python/README.md

 # stimuli

-Stimuli for fMRI experiments written in [PsychoPy2](https://github.com/psychopy/psychopy/releases/tag/1.90.3) (some converted to PsychoPy3, see _p3 suffix)
+Stimuli for fMRI experiments written in [PsychoPy](https://www.psychopy.org/download.html)

-Stimuli can either be run via PsychoPy GUI, or via command line if PsychoPy module is installed (currently unavailable)
+Stimuli can either be run via PsychoPy GUI, or via command line if PsychoPy module is installed

+(Previous PsychoPy2 versions also available but not being kept up to date)